Laser Skin Care has been performing laser hair removal treatments since 1997.

 - Producing a finer, fairer hair

 Dark, coarse hairs respond best but we expect most hair to respond to some degree.
 White (grey) hair does not respond at all.
 Any area of the body can be treated, although some areas respond better than others.

-No Laser or IPL system can claim to remove all hair permanently, but the LIGHTSHEER Laser and the doctors-only Ellipse+ IPL have certainly shown that they can reduce overall hair growth and density in most individuals.
+No laser can claim to remove all hair permanently, but the LIGHTSHEER Duet Laser has certainly shown that it can reduce overall hair growth and density in most individuals.

 How many treatments are necessary?